The Causal Action in Minkowski Space and Surface Layer Integrals: The Lagrangian of the causal action in Minkowski space

-Here the terms~$(\cdots)$ stand for additional contributions whose explicit form will not be needed here (for details see~\cite[eq.~(5.3.24)]{pfp}).
+where~$\deg$ is the degree on the light cone (see~\eqref{degdef} and the explanation thereafter), and the factors~$L^{(n)}_{[0]}$ are again given by~\eqref{l:Lndef}.
+Here the terms~$(\cdots)$ stand for additional contributions whose explicit form will not be needed here (for details see~\cite[equation~(5.3.24)]{pfp}).
 However, it is important to keep in mind that in~\eqref{l:lamp}, these terms depend on the masses $m_\beta$ of the charged leptons.
 They coincide with the corresponding terms in~\eqref{l:lamL} and~\eqref{l:lamR}, except that in the latter terms the masses~$m_\beta$ are to be replaced by the neutrino masses~$\tilde{m}_\beta$.
 The parameter~$\delta$ in~\eqref{l:lamL} and~\eqref{l:lamR} describes the length scale on which the regularization effects in the neutrino sector (due to the shear and the general surface states; for details see below) come into play.
-It scales like (for details see~\cite[\S4.4.2]{cfs})
+It scales like (for details see~\cite[Section~4.4.2]{cfs})

-where~$p_\reg \in (0,2)$ is again the power in~\eqref{q:Tpoint}.
-The length scale~$\delta$ can be thought of as the Planck scale, because the gravitational coupling constant~$\kappa$ obtained in the continuum limit scales like (see~\cite[Section~4.9 and \S5.4.3]{cfs})
+where~$p_\reg \in (0,2)$ is again the power in~\eqref{q:Tpoint}, and the notation~$\lesssim$ means ``smaller than a constant times the right side''.
+The length scale~$\delta$ can be thought of as the Planck scale, because the gravitational coupling constant~$\kappa$ obtained in the continuum limit scales like (see~\cite[Sections~4.9 and~5.4.3]{cfs}){\samepage

-(where $\simeq$ means that we omit irrelevant real prefactors).
+(where $\simeq$ means that we omit irrelevant real prefactors).}

 A straightforward computation using~\eqref{l:lamp}--\eqref{l:lamR} as well as~\eqref{q:Tpoint} yields